 Use Mouthwash Between Meals

 Wait 30 minutes after eating and use a mouthwash solution, including gargling mouthwash or salt water in the back of the throat.
-You can make this yourself with salt and water or choose from any mouthwash products on the market.
+You can make this yourself with salt and warm water or choose from any mouthwash products on the market.

 Drink Plenty Of Water